 Digital Trends: To start, how did you get involved in this project?

 Paul Barrett: I decided to take on this project because we’ve looked at the issue of outsourcing in a number of industries, chiefly in the apparel industry, and what the consequences of that use of outsourcing are.
 And I thought it would be interesting to assess that in connection with the social media industry, where I think the use of outsourcing is less well understood.
 And I’m interested in content moderation, because to a greater degree than I think most people really imagine, content moderation is really one of the central corporate functions of a business like Facebook.
-And therefore, it makes it somewhat anomalous or curious that Facebook and its peers hold this activity at arm’s length and marginalize it.”
+And therefore, it makes it somewhat anomalous or curious that

 Is it well known that these companies rely mostly on outsourced moderators?
 Are they open about that or do they try to avoid revealing it?